 Entities specified in section 95488.8(i)(2)(C) must provide the annual attestation regarding environmental attributes required by that provision.

-Any fuel pathway holder, including a joint applicant, who is not subject to site visits by a third party verifier, whose pathway involves the use of renewable or low-CI process energy, must submit invoices for that energy to the AFP.
+Any fuel pathway holder, including a joint applicant, who is not subject to site visits by a third-party verifier, whose pathway involves the use of renewable or low-CI process energy, must submit invoices for that energy to the AFP.
 Additionally, for any electricity that is used to reduce carbon intensity of electricity used as a transportation fuel or hydrogen production via electrolysis, the pathway holder must upload records demonstrating that any renewable energy certificates generated were retired in WREGIS for the purpose of LCFS credit generation.

 The annual Fuel Pathway Report must include any temporally-variable information requested by the Executive Officer to be included in the initial application as supplementary information, or required data or documentation listed in the pathway summary operating conditions, must continue to be submitted annually as part of the annual Fuel Pathway Report.

-If the verified operational CI as calculated from production data covering the 24 months of operations is found to be lower than the certified CI, and a positive verification statement is issued for this period, the following options are available:
+Fuel pathway holders must submit 2024 annual Fuel Pathway Reports following the transition to CA-GREET4.0 procedure described in section 95488(c)(1).
+Upon receiving a positive or qualified positive verification statement for verification of a 2025 Annual Fuel Pathway Report and subsequent reporting years, the Executive Officer will replace the certified CI with the verified operational CI if this replacement is requested by the fuel pathway holder.
+The Executive Officer will add a conservative margin of safety to the verified operational CI per section 95488.4(a) upon request from the pathway holder.

 The fuel pathway holder may elect to keep the original certified CI.

 The fuel pathway holder may request to replace the certified CI with the verified operational CI based on the most recent 24 months of operational data, adding a conservative margin of safety per section 95488.4(a) if the applicant so desires.
 Fuel pathway holders requesting to replace the certified CI must submit an attestation that the new CI can be maintained through the next reporting period, and acknowledging that exceeding the newly certified CI in subsequent verifications will constitute non-compliance with the requirements of this subarticle.

+If the verified operational CI is found to be greater than the certified (including provisionally certified) CI:

+The Executive Officer will invalidate excess credits generated resulting from the CI exceedance for the applicable compliance year in the LRT-CBTS account of the associated fuel reporting entities.

+The fuel pathway holder is subject to the deficit obligation for a verified CI exceedance pursuant to 95486.1(g).

+Fuel pathway holders who demonstrate that the verified operational CI exceedances are solely due to calculator updates are exempt from the 95486.1(g) deficit obligation for the 2025 and 2026 compliance years.
+To make this demonstration, fuel pathway holders must submit both CA-GREET3.0 and CA-GREET4.0 modeling tools populated with the operational data for the same reporting period for annual verification in the AFP.

-If the verified operational CI is found to be greater than the certified CI, the fuel pathway holder is out of compliance with this subarticle and subject to investigation by the Executive Officer and possible enforcement action.
+Unless the fuel pathway holder satisfies the 95486.1(g) deficit obligation or the exemption to that deficit obligation requirement specified in 95488.10(a)(7)(C) applies, the fuel pathway holder of a pathway with 24 months of operational data is out of compliance per section 95488.4(a) and subject to investigation by the Executive Officer and possible enforcement action.